 - The risk of spread via surfaces is very low, but not non-existent; this is largely an air-borne virus;

-In the event that an entire class is required to quarantine, virtual learning will be available for that class for the duration of the quarantine, excepting the first two days, which are reserved for teachers to pivot to online platforms, prepare materials for distribution, etc.
+In the event that more than half of a class is required to quarantine, virtual learning will be available for that class for the duration of the quarantine, excepting the first two days, which are reserved for teachers to pivot to online platforms, prepare materials for distribution, etc.

 In the event that one or a couple of students in a grade must quarantine, teachers will prepare asynchronous work, activities, and materials for students who fall in this category so that they remain engaged in the coursework until they are permitted to return to campus.
 Teachers will check in with those students to ensure they are clear in the work given and see if any support is needed.
 We do not offer dual-platform instruction.